 "All the community are holy, every one of them, and יהוה is in their midst" (Numbers 16:3)

 The best example I can offer of infusing customized content into prayer is from my own life.
-Every night I repeat a customized prayer of my own creation, shown below.
-It qualifies as "prayer" since it is a verbal ritual that helps me achieve and maintain awareness of my spiritual goals: joy and serenity.
-It took months of tinkering to get the wording precise, and I still tweak it occasionally in order to optimize its meaning and efficacy.
+Every night I repeat the prayer shown in italics below.
+It qualifies as "prayer" since it is a verbal ritual that helps me achieve and maintain awareness of certain spiritual goals: joy and serenity.
+It took months of tinkering to get the wording precise, and I still tweak it occasionally to optimize its efficacy.

 "With love and kindness toward myself: